dbt-labs/docs.getdbt.com/website/docs/reference/parsing.md

 - dbt version
 - certain widely-used macros, e.g. [builtins](builtins) overrides or `generate_x_name` for `database`/`schema`/`alias`

-If you ever get into a bad state, you can disable partial parsing and trigger a full re-parse by setting the `PARTIAL_PARSER` global config to false, or by deleting `target/partial_parse.msgpack` (e.g. by running `dbt clean`).
+If you ever get into a bad state, you can disable partial parsing and trigger a full re-parse by setting the `PARTIAL_PARSE` global config to false, or by deleting `target/partial_parse.msgpack` (e.g. by running `dbt clean`).

-## Static parsing
+## Static parser

 At parse time, dbt needs to extract the contents of `ref()`, `source()`, and `config()` from all models in the project.
 Traditionally, dbt has extracted those values by rendering the Jinja in every model file, which can be slow.
 In v0.20, we introduced a new way to statically analyze model files, leveraging [`tree-sitter`](https://github.com/tree-sitter/tree-sitter), which we're calling an "experimental parser".
 You can see the code for an initial Jinja2 grammar [here](https://github.com/fishtown-analytics/tree-sitter-jinja2).

 Starting in v1.0, the experimental parser is **on** by default.
 We believe it can offer *some* speedup to 95% of projects.
-You may optionally turn it off using the `STATIC_PARSER` global config.
+You may optionally turn it off using the [`STATIC_PARSER` global config](global-configs#static-parser).

 For now, the static parser only works with models, and models whose Jinja is limited to those three special macros (`ref`, `source`, `config`).
 The experimental parser is at least 3x faster than a full Jinja render.
 Based on testing with data from dbt Cloud, we believe the current grammar can statically parse 60% of models in the wild.
 So for the average project, we'd hope to see a 40% speedup in the model parser.

+## Experimental parser

 We plan to make iterative improvements to static parsing in future versions, and to use random sampling (via anonymous usage tracking) to verify that it yields correct results.
-You can opt into the latest "experimental" version of the static parser using the `EXPERIMENTAL_PARSER` global config.
+You can opt into the latest "experimental" version of the static parser using the [`USE_EXPERIMENTAL_PARSER` global config](global-configs#experimental-parser).